reactjs/react.dev/src/content/reference/rules/components-and-hooks-must-be-pure.md

 ---

 <Intro>
-[Purity](/learn/keeping-components-pure) makes your code easier to understand and debug.
+[Purity](/learn/keeping-components-pure) makes your code easier to understand, debug, and also allows the compiler to optimize your components and hooks correctly.
 </Intro>

 <InlineToc />